adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 - ![alt text](image-53.png)
 - ![alt text](image-54.png)
 - This is excellent video to understand what is sigmoid function - https://www.youtube.com/watch?v=yIYKR4sgzI8
+- In essence: sigmoid turns linear regression’s output → into a probability → which makes logistic regression suitable for classification.

 </details>